GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ## Privacy

-An Extension is required to disclose in the [Privacy tab][privacy-tab] what user data it will collect and how it will handle user data.
+An extension is required to disclose in the [Privacy tab][privacy-tab] what user data it will collect and how it will handle user data.
 This information must be accurate, up-to-date, and match the extension's [privacy policy][privacy-policy].
 For more guidance on privacy, see [Protecting User Privacy policies][user-privacy] and the [User Data FAQs][user-data].

 ## Performance and functionality {: #performance}